Sannylai/hacktoberfest-madlibs/stories/bull-fighting.md

 [adjective] and causes him to charge.
 The matador then goes through a series of [adjective] maneuvers to avoid getting caught on the bull's [body part].
-If the matador kills the bull, the spectators yell, "[spanish word]!" and throw their [noun]s.into the ring.
+If the matador kills the bull, the spectators yell, "Si!" and throw their [noun]s.into the ring.
 If the bull wins, they yell "[exclamation]!" and call for another matador.
 Bullfighting is a very [adjective] sport, but it will never be popular to America